infinitered/gluegun/readme.md

 See the [context api docs](./docs/context-api.md) for more details on what you can do.

-And what about the CLI you make?
-Depending on the features you want, more or less:

 See the [runtime docs](./docs/runtime.md) for more details on building your own CLI and join us in the #gluegun channel of the Infinite Red Community Slack ([community.infinite.red](http://community.infinite.red)) to get friendly help!

 # Who Is Using This?